Mobility budget 2026

 This includes the following: the gross salary of the employee + tips + benefit in kinds (Meal vouchers, eco vouchers, laptop, phone, insurances...) + premiums.

-What are the advantages of the federal mobility budget?
+What are the benefits of the mobility budget?

 By implementing the mobility budget in your company, you can: